 // Initialize Swiper let swiper = new Swiper(".mySwiper", { spaceBetween: 10, slidesPerView: 4, freeMode: true, watchSlidesProgress: true, }); let swiper2 = new Swiper(".mySwiper2", { spaceBetween: 10, navigation: { nextEl: ".swiper-button-next", prevEl: ".swiper-button-prev", }, thumbs: { swiper: swiper, }, });

-div class="swiper mySwiper"> <div class="swiper-wrapper"> <div class="swiper-slide"> <img data-src="https://images.pexels.com/photos/1824273/pexels-photo-1824273.jpeg?cs=srgb&dl=pexels-victor-miyata-1824273.jpg&fm=jpg" class="swiper-lazy"/> </div> <div class="swiper-slide"> <img data-src="https://images.pexels.com/photos/3219549/pexels-photo-3219549.jpeg?cs=srgb&dl=pexels-engin-akyurt-3219549.jpg&fm=jpg" class="swiper-lazy"/> </div> <div class="swiper-slide"> <img data-src="https://images.pexels.com/photos/1579240/pexels-photo-1579240.jpeg?cs=srgb&dl=pexels-stas-knop-1579240.jpg&fm=jpg" class="swiper-lazy"/> </div> <div class="swiper-slide"> <img data-src="https://images.pexels.com/photos/51415/pexels-photo-51415.jpeg?cs=srgb&dl=pexels-max-deroin-51415.jpg&fm=jpg" class="swiper-lazy"/> </div> </div> <div class="swiper-button-next"></div> <div class="swiper-button-prev"></div> <div class="swiper-pagination"></div> </div>
+<div class="swiper mySwiper"> <div class="swiper-wrapper"> <div class="swiper-slide"> <img src="https://images.pexels.com/photos/1824273/pexels-photo-1824273.jpeg?cs=srgb&dl=pexels-victor-miyata-1824273.jpg&fm=jpg" loading="lazy" /> <div class="swiper-lazy-preloader swiper-lazy-preloader-white"></div> </div> <div class="swiper-slide"> <img src="https://images.pexels.com/photos/3219549/pexels-photo-3219549.jpeg?cs=srgb&dl=pexels-engin-akyurt-3219549.jpg&fm=jpg" loading="lazy" /> <div class="swiper-lazy-preloader swiper-lazy-preloader-white"></div> </div> <div class="swiper-slide"> <img src="https://images.pexels.com/photos/1579240/pexels-photo-1579240.jpeg?cs=srgb&dl=pexels-stas-knop-1579240.jpg&fm=jpg" loading="lazy" /> <div class="swiper-lazy-preloader swiper-lazy-preloader-white"></div> </div> <div class="swiper-slide"> <img src="https://images.pexels.com/photos/14553715/pexels-photo-14553715.jpeg?cs=srgb&dl=pexels-bibek-ghosh-14553715.jpg&fm=jpg" loading="lazy" /> <div class="swiper-lazy-preloader swiper-lazy-preloader-white"></div> </div> </div> <div class="swiper-button-next"></div> <div class="swiper-button-prev"></div> <div class="swiper-pagination"></div> </div>

-On the default CSS file, remove all stylings related to swiper class and add the following styling:
+On the default CSS file, remove all stylings related to the swiper class and add the following styling:

-.swiper { width: 70%; --swiper-navigation-color: #000000; --swiper-pagination-color: #000000; } .swiper-slide img { width: auto; height: auto; max-width: 85%; max-height: 100%; -ms-transform: translate(-50%, -50%); -webkit-transform: translate(-50%, -50%); -moz-transform: translate(-50%, -50%); transform: translate(-50%, -50%); position: absolute; left: 50%; top: 50%; }
+.swiper { right: 1rem; width: 100%; height: 100%; } .swiper-slide { text-align: center; font-size: 18px; } .swiper-slide img { width: auto; height: auto; max-width: 100%; max-height: 100%; -ms-transform: translate(-50%, -50%); -webkit-transform: translate(-50%, -50%); -moz-transform: translate(-50%, -50%); transform: translate(-50%, -50%); position: absolute; left: 50%; top: 50%; }

-Next we need to initiate the lazy loading effect on our JavaScript file like so:
+Next, we need to initiate the lazy loading effect on our JavaScript file like so:

 let swiper = new Swiper(".mySwiper", { lazy: true, pagination: { el: ".swiper-pagination", clickable: true, }, navigation: { nextEl: ".swiper-button-next", prevEl: ".swiper-button-prev", }, });